Ruthless Quotas at Amazon Are Permanently Maiming Employees

 Robinson declined to comment on the elevated injury rates at robotic warehouses.
 But she said Amazon doesn’t launch new buildings until they are “ready and safe for employees.”

 Injury records are supposed to be one way of holding companies accountable for their safety culture.
-The U.S. Department of Labor under the Obama administration proposed posting them online, but under President Donald Trump, the agency has reversed course and also has fought public records requests.
+The U.S. Department of Labor under the Obama administration proposed posting them online, but under President Donald Trump, the agency has reversed course and also fought public-records requests.
 And Amazon has resisted making its own safety records public.

 Reveal filed multiple requests to OSHA for injury records from Amazon facilities in more than a dozen states, many of which were released with critical information redacted; Reveal has filed suit to challenge those redactions.

 Still, by law, employers must provide complete injury records to any current or former employee who requests them.
-Reveal reached out to Amazon warehouse workers past and present and explained how to request records for their worksite, ultimately receiving 2018 records for 23 fulfillment centers in 14 states.
+Reveal reached out to Amazon warehouse workers past and present and explained how to request records for their work site, ultimately receiving 2018 records for 23 fulfillment centers in 14 states.
 Two of the injury logs came from a collaboration of worker advocacy groups, including New York Communities for Change and Make the Road New York.

 Reveal now is seeking to compile the remaining injury logs.
 (If you’ve worked for Amazon, here’s how you can get the records and share them with Reveal.)

 In at least a dozen cases, Amazon either ignored these employee requests or provided only partial records, in apparent violation of federal regulations.
-Amazon told some workers that they were entitled only to the records for the time period they worked there; OSHA spokesperson Kimberly Darby said that’s incorrect.
+Amazon told some workers that they were entitled only to the records for the time period they worked there; an OSHA spokesperson, Kimberly Darby, said that’s incorrect.
 And when Amazon did provide records, warehouse managers used identical language to call them confidential and request they be kept secret.
 Yet OSHA guidance says, and Darby confirmed, that employers are not allowed to restrict workers from sharing the records.
 Some workers said they felt intimidated by the notice, fearing they might get sued by Amazon for sharing the records with a news organization.

 Several years ago, according to three of the former safety managers, Amazon had a policy for systematically hiding injuries.
 A former safety specialist in a warehouse confirmed their account.
 He said higher-ups instructed him to come up with justifications for not recording injuries that should have been counted by law.

 After OSHA cited Amazon for failing to record dozens of injuries at a New Jersey warehouse in 2015, Amazon changed the practice, and the former safety managers said the company became more diligent about counting injuries.
-(OSHA requires companies to record work-related injuries on official logs only when they result in days away from work, job restrictions or medical treatment beyond first aid.)
+(OSHA requires companies to record work-related injuries on official logs only when they result in days away from work, job restrictions, or medical treatment beyond first aid.)

 Robinson said that Amazon never had a policy for underreporting injuries but that in 2016, it implemented a policy change after recognizing the challenge of ensuring “consistency and accuracy.”